benjbuch/benjbuch.github.io/_projects/protocols-about.md

 Changelogs have the same effect.
 Knowing you'll document what changed makes you more thoughtful about edits.
 It's not just fix-and-forget anymore.

-And because recipes are modular, updating a buffer composition in one place propagates to all documents that use it. **No more hunting through a dozen files** to change a concentration.
+And because recipes are modular, updating a buffer composition in one place propagates to all documents that use that information. **No more hunting through a dozen files** to change a concentration.

 ## The Tradeoffs